3 16 As A Percent

 Method 2: Finding an Equivalent Fraction with a Denominator of 100

 This method demonstrates the underlying principle of percentages.
-The goal is to find a fraction equivalent to 3/16 but with a denominator of 100.
+This leads to the goal is to find a fraction equivalent to 3/16 but with a denominator of 100.
 While not always possible to achieve a whole number numerator, we can still arrive at the correct percentage.

 To find the equivalent fraction, we need to determine what number we must multiply the denominator (16) by to get 100.
 Unfortunately, 100 is not evenly divisible by 16.
 Instead, we can use a proportional approach: